Australia at the 2010 Winter Olympics

 The athletes entering the stadium during the opening ceremonies.

 Australia participated at the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
 A team of forty athletes was selected to compete in eleven sports.
 The Chef de Mission was Ian Chesterman who has held the position since the 1998 Winter Olympics.

-Australia achieved its best ever results, winning two gold medals; in the women's aerials (Lydia Lassila) and women's snowboard halfpipe (Torah Bright); and a silver in the men's moguls.
-To date Australia has won a total of five gold medals, one silver medal and three bronze medals in Winter Olympic competition.
+Australia achieved its at the time best ever results, winning two gold medals; in the women's aerials (Lydia Lassila) and women's snowboard halfpipe (Torah Bright); and a silver in the men's moguls.
+This would later be surpassed in the 2026 Olympics.